 The SU Granada Advanced Spanish & International Marketing Program is a 6-week, 8-credit program for students with a minimum of three semesters of college-level Spanish or who tested out of Spanish III.
 Students may enroll in the Spanish track or the Business track..
 Program is approved for 2023 & 2025.

 SU Granada - Advanced Spanish & International Marketing Study Abroad Program

 Click here to check out what you can see on the program!

-Students must have completed the language prerequisite of Spanish III, or the equivalent, in order to be eligible.
+Students must have completed the language prerequisite of Spanish III, or the equivalent (such as testing out, AP credit, etc.) by Spring 2023, in order to be eligible.

 - $550 non-refundable deposit

 - 8 credits of tuition

 - Pre-departure materials